 While they have finally settled on the way the body should look (after all, there are not so many options after you decide the follow the ‘living classic’ route), the dial and the hands are still a work in progress.

-On a personal note, I must admit that I am writing this brief review with a smile on my face: I really like the way the watch looks now.
-Perhaps, at least when it comes to the model with off-white “Cream” dial, they have finally created something that really looks great.
+On a personal note, I must admit that I am writing this brief review with a smile on my face: I like the way the watch looks now.
+Perhaps, at least when it comes to the model with an off-white “Cream” dial, they have finally created something that looks great.